 The Columbia River Highway was created for a new age of automotive tourism, where throngs of Americans could envoy the amazing vistas of the Columbia River Gorge from the safety of their automobile quickly and efficiently.
 River travel on sternwheelers took some time to travel the gorge, and there were those necessary portages at falls and rapids where people had to disembark and embark on another sternwheeler at least twice to get to eastern Oregon, because of Cascades Rapids and Celilo Falls.
 In the 1910’s there still was not locks for raising the schooners over the the treacherous rocks of the falls and rapids at the Cascades and Celilo.
 Thus, land travel proved faster and accessible to everyone who could afford the new automobiles being produced by Ford.

-Citizen organizations, many working on behalf of commercial industry really worked to sell the notion of automotive tourism to the public.
+Citizen organizations, many working on behalf of the commercial industry really worked to sell the notion of automotive tourism to the public.
 Whole sections of the local newspapers featured infomercial-like stories that laid out maps with noted tourist attractions and scenery people would encounter on the new paved or improved highway routes along the coast, through the Willamette Valley, or in this case, along the Columbia River Gorge.

 Then, Portland’s Rosarians were elected to lead the festivities.
 The Rosarians in this time were Portland’s quasi-official cultural organization.
 This is where Portland gained its logo, the City of Roses, from the work of the Rosarians, providing hosting and ceremonial services and producing the Rose Parade every year for over a century.
 The Rosarians were (and perhaps are) a romantic cultural organization with a king and a queen appointed each year during the Rose festival complete with a court, dancing maidens, and fairies.
 Their philosophy appears to lie centrally within the Arthurian romanticist tradition of Europe and England.
-There was a common retro-cultural romantic revivalist tradition in the United States in the era around 1920’s.
-The culture of the Rosarians is and was heavily Christian built on the trinity as shown in this logo from 1918.
+There was a common retro-cultural romantic revivalist tradition (Art Nouveau) in the United States in the era around the 1920s.
+The culture of the Rosarians is and was heavily Christian built on the Trinity as shown in this logo from 1918.

 Previous to the dedication of Vista House, on May 28th, the Oregonian published an amazingly detailed scene-by-scene narrative of the dedication ceremony to occur on June 7th.
-During this period, there is not television, so people could not watch the dedication unless they attended.
+During this period, there is no television, so people could not watch the dedication unless they attended.
 So the word went out in the newspapers about a week early, of the schedule of the ceremony.
-Every party of the ceremony is described in amazing detail.
+Every part of the ceremony is described in amazing detail.
 Here below is a transcript of the most significant sections of this narrative, which interlinks American nationalism to the colonization of Native lands, and colonization to the righteousness of the Christian royalty to take the land.

-Special trains will return from Multnomah Falls ….
-The Queen and party will make a brief stop at Crown Point, where a mammoth American flag is to be unfurled in honor of the Vista House and Pioneer Memorial, and on reaching the East Side the party will be met by the Rosarian and police escort and all will proceed to the Hotel Portland, official headquarters for the queen and retinue.
+Special trains will return from Multnomah Falls… The Queen and party will make a brief stop at Crown Point, where a mammoth American flag is to be unfurled in honor of the Vista House and Pioneer Memorial, and on reaching the East Side the party will be met by the Rosarian and police escort and all will proceed to the Hotel Portland, official headquarters for the queen and retinue.